Constitution and Bylaws

 Section 1 The right to hold office and membership on the Board of Governors shall be limited to active members in good standing.

-Section 2 The administration of the Association shall be vested in a President, a Vice President, a Secretary/Treasurer and a Board of Governors of five (5) members who shall have been elected by a plural vote of the membership present at the Annual Meeting.
-Amended: August 13, 1991; November 10, 1994; November 19, 2004
+Section 2 The administration of the Association shall be vested in a President, Vice President, Secretary, Treasurer, and a Board of Governors of four (4) members who shall have been elected by a vote of the membership.

-Section 3 In addition the President at the Expiration of his term of office shall automatically assure a post as a member of the Board of Governors for (2) years.
-Amended: September 20, 1987
+Section 3 The President at the expiration of his/her term of office shall automatically assure a post as a member of the Board of Governors.

-Section 5 The said three officers shaIl hold office for a term of two (2) years and by virtue of the several offices be members of the Board of Governors.
-Amended: September 29, 1961; August 13, 1991; November 10, 1994
+Section 5 The said three officers shall hold office for a term of two (2) years and by virtue of the several offices be members of the Board of Governors.

 Section 6 Members of the board of Governors shall be elected for a term of three (3) years, the terms having been so arranged that ideally three (3) vacancies shall occur successively each year.
 Because of attrition this number may vary from year to year.